-These filers cannot use a single Form 1042-S to report income if that income is reportable under nt income, recipient, or exemption different income, recipient, or exemption codes, or is subject to different rates of withholding.
+These filers cannot use a single Form 1042-S to report income if that income is reportable under different income, recipient, or exemption codes, or is subject to different rates of withholding.

 A withholding agent may be permitted to use substitute payee copies of Form 1042-S (copies B, C, and D) that contain more than one income line (boxes 1 through 8).
 See Substitute Forms on page 2 for details.